sungnga/gatsby-design-shop/README.md

   - Then in the return section of Search/Algolia component, we're going to render the `<NewHits />` component instead of the default Hits component
   - Lastly, apply custom CSS styling to the NewHits component

+### 16. Setting up context API in Gatsby
+- Context API allows any components access to certain information or data in the project.
+Once the context provider is set up, just use the useContext() hook to access the context data
+- In src/context/context.js file:
+  - Create a GatsbyContext instance by calling React's createContext() function
+  - From the GatsbyContext instance, we get the Provider and Consumer
+  - Create a GatsbyProvider component that renders the `<GatsbyContext.Provider />` component.
+The GatsbyContext.Provider component can render children components
+  - Export both the GatsbyContext and GatsbyProvider components
+- Next, need to setup the context provider in the wrapRootElement
+- In root-wrapper.js file:
+  - Import the GatsbyProvider component
+  - Wrap the whole application (`element`) inside of the GatsbyProvider component.
+This allows access to context anywhere in our application